 Your credit score is a big part of your life…whether you realize it or not.

-If you’re considering a big purchase, a new apartment, a personal loan, or even a new job, then you’re likely finding out that your credit score affects many different aspects of your life.
-This is why it’s important to know what your credit score is, how it works, and how to improve it if you have a low score.
+If you’re considering a big purchase, a new apartment, a personal loan, or even a new job, then you’re likely finding out that your and credit score affect many different aspects of your life.
+This is why it’s important to know what your credit score is, how it works, and how to improve it if you have a bad credit score.